To do a Rough Blocking, it only takes few steps but, from my point of view, it is the most important phase.

 • Negative Space : Have you checked the negative spaces?

 • Composition : Have you checked the elements of composition : lines, volumes, texture, illusion of space?

 • Framing : Have you checked the relationship between the framing and the other objects?

 • Choreography : You have worked the position of the characters and used their actings to reinforce the relationship between them?

 • Forces : Have you found the power centers and the external forces and transmited through the line of action the intention of the character?

-• Design : Have you maintained a harmony in the pose, avoiding twinning, tangents?, In other words : Do your pose has appeal?
+• Design : Have you maintained a harmony in the pose, avoiding twinning, tangents?, in other words : Do your pose have appeal?

 • Contrast : Have you worked on the silhouettes and negative spaces in order to have clear and simple poses?

-• Exaggerated : Have you exaggerated enough your poses, falseando si es necesario y usando el squash & strech?
+• Exaggerate : Have you exaggerated enough your poses, tweaking if necessary, using squash & strech?

 • Entertainment : Did you use all the parts of the character to transmit your intention?